Elbsides/www/2026/index.markdown

 # General Information

-The **Elbsides Conference 2026** will be held on **Friday, June 5th, 2026** in Hamburg, Germany at [Hotel Hafen Hamburg](https://www.hotel-hafen-hamburg.de).
-The conference will feature a keynote presentation, technical talks, and workshops on a variety of topics related to computer security.
+The **Elbsides Conference 2026** was held on **Friday, June 5th, 2026** in Hamburg, Germany at [Hotel Hafen Hamburg](https://www.hotel-hafen-hamburg.de).
+The conference featured a keynote presentation, technical talks, and workshops on a variety of topics related to computer security.

-Check out our awesome [sponsors](/2026/#sponsors) that make this event possible and our [team](/2026/#team) that organizes the conference.
+Check out our awesome [sponsors](/2026/#sponsors) that made this event possible and our [team](/2026/#team) that organized the conference.

 # Registration

 **The conference is sold out for 2026.**

-~~Check out the [workshops page](/2026/workshops/) for more information on how to register for the workshops.
-Keep in mind, that the workshops are sold separately from the conference and require a separate ticket.
-If you want to attend both the conference and the workshops, you will need both tickets.~~

 Thanks to everyone who registered or bought a supporter ticket.
-Also, thanks again to all our sponsors who are supporting us and making this event possible!
+Also, thanks again to all our sponsors who supported us and made this event possible!

-~~See [registration page](/2026/registration/) for more information on how to register for the conference.~~

 # Keynotes